haidinhtran/AI-Fundamentals/README.md

+# Knowledge Mining

+Knowledge mining is the term used to describe solutions that involve extracting information from large volumes of oftern unstructured data to create a searchable knowledge store.

-# Document intelligence in Microsoft Azure
+# Knowledge Mining in Microsoft Azure

-**Azure Document Intelligence** can be used to build solutions that manage and accelerate data collection from scanned documents.

-You can use prebuilt models to add intelligent document processing for invoices, receipts, health insurance cards, tax forms, and more.

-You can also use Azure AI Documnt Intelligence to create custom models with your own labeld datasets.
+One Microsoft knowledge mining solution is **Azure AI Searc**, a private, enterprise, search solution that has tools for building indexes.
+The indexes can then be used for internal only use, or to enable searchable content on public facing internet assets.

+Auzure AI Search can utilize the built -in AI capabilities of Azure AI services such as image processing, document intelligence, and natural language processing to extract data.